DanielBakovic/license-manager-for-woocommerce/readme.txt

 = Is there a documentation? =

 Yes, there is!
 An extensive documentation describing the plugin features and functionality in detail can be found on the [plugin homepage](https://www.bebic.at/license-manager-for-woocommerce).

+= What about the API documentation? =

+Again, yes!
+Here you can find the [API Documentation](https://documenter.getpostman.com/view/6103231/S1ETQGZ1) detailing all the new endpoint requests and responses.
+Have fun!

 == Screenshots ==